25 Freelance Statistics to Kick off Your Next Gig

 Despite the lack of proper vacation, the majority of freelancers enjoy their lifestyle.
 More than half admit they won’t go back to their traditional job no matter how much money they are offered.

-As freelancer statistics show, 4% are ready to go back if it adds an extra $100,000 per year to their bank account.
+However, freelancer statistics show that 4% are ready to go back if it adds an extra $100,000 per year to their bank account.

-15. Only 21% of full-time freelancers call themselves “freelancers”.
+17. Only 7% of freelancers call themselves gig workers.

 18. 50% of freelancers offer skilled services